Izzybelle/Capstone-Project/README.md

 # General Assembly Capstone Project: NLP and Classification.
 Predicting if a Yelp Business Review is useful or not.

 This repository contains the documentation and code for my Capstone project on Yelp business reviews.
-This is split into 2 parts:
+This is split into 4 parts:
+- Pitch and problem statement
-- Part 1: Parse the data, EDA and Cleaning
+- Parse the data, EDA and Cleaning
-- Part 2: Feature Engineering and Modelling
+- Feature Engineering and Modelling
+- Presentation on findings

 ## Context
 The dataset is a selection of Yelp's businesses, reviews and user data, spanning over 5 years (2013 - 2017).
 It was originally put together for the Yelp Dataset Challenge which is a chance for students to conduct research or analysis on Yelp's data and share their discoveries.
 In this dataset you'll find information about businesses across 10 metropolitan areas in 4 countries.